rogerbinns/apsw/doc/query.rst

           then an exception (TODO which?) is raised.

     *   - :code:`[a_type]`
-        - Each row is converted to :code:`a_type` and the function is an iterable (sync or async depending on the :class:`Connection`)
+        - Each row is converted to :code:`a_type` and is iterable (sync or async depending on the underlying :class:`Connection`)